matrix-org/matrix.org/content/blog/2018/01/2018-01-29-status-partners-up-with-new-vector-fueling-decentralised-comms-and-the-matrix-ecosystem.md

 Matthew, Amandine &amp; the whole team.

-<p><b>Update 1: VentureBeat is covering the news over at <a href="https://venturebeat.com/2018/01/29/status-invests-5-million-in-matrix-to-create-a-blockchain-messaging-superpower/">https://venturebeat.com/2018/01/29/status-invests-5-million-in-matrix-to-create-a-blockchain-messaging-superpower/</a></b></p>
+<b>Update 1: VentureBeat is covering the news over at <a href="https://venturebeat.com/2018/01/29/status-invests-5-million-in-matrix-to-create-a-blockchain-messaging-superpower/">https://venturebeat.com/2018/01/29/status-invests-5-million-in-matrix-to-create-a-blockchain-messaging-superpower/</a></b>

-<p><b>Update 2: IBTimes is also covering it at <a href="http://www.ibtimes.co.uk/matrix-status-ico-gains-support-non-blockchain-decentralisation-technology-1656183">http://www.ibtimes.co.uk/matrix-status-ico-gains-support-non-blockchain-decentralisation-technology-1656183</a>!</b></p>
+<b>Update 2: IBTimes is also covering it at <a href="http://www.ibtimes.co.uk/matrix-status-ico-gains-support-non-blockchain-decentralisation-technology-1656183">http://www.ibtimes.co.uk/matrix-status-ico-gains-support-non-blockchain-decentralisation-technology-1656183</a>!</b>

-<p><b>...and you can see Status's side of the story over at <a href="https://blog.status.im/status-invests-5m-in-riot-im-4e3026a8bd50">https://blog.status.im/status-invests-5m-in-riot-im-4e3026a8bd50</a>!</b></p>
+<b>...and you can see Status's side of the story over at <a href="https://blog.status.im/status-invests-5m-in-riot-im-4e3026a8bd50">https://blog.status.im/status-invests-5m-in-riot-im-4e3026a8bd50</a>!</b>